xithan/nestedmath/README.md

-This is a collection of tools to create a nested view of mathematical proofs including
+This is a collection of tools to create a nested view of mathematical proofs.
+It consists of
-- latex packages for producing symantically enhanced tex documents (for a more profound approach have a look at [sTeX](https://trac.kwarc.info/sTeX/wiki) )
+- latex packages for producing symantically enhanced tex documents (for a more profound approach on semantic TeX see for example
+[sTeX](https://trac.kwarc.info/sTeX/wiki) )
 - a ruby script that generates separate pdf files for all sections, definitions and references
 - a pdf viewer that assembles a collection of pdfs in a nested view (based on [pdf.js](https://github.com/mozilla/pdf.js/) )